llmcosts/llmcosts-python/README.md

 [![Python Support](https://img.shields.io/pypi/pyversions/llmcosts.svg)](https://pypi.org/project/llmcosts/)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

+**LLMCosts** is a comprehensive LLM cost tracking and management platform that helps developers and agencies monitor, analyze, and optimize their AI spending across all major providers.
+To get started, **[sign up for a free account at llmcosts.com](https://llmcosts.com)** to access real-time analytics, budget alerts, client billing tools, and accounting integrations.
+Once registered, create an API key from your dashboard to use with this Python SDK.

+**Free tier includes 2 million tokens per month** with no credit card required.
+Paid plans start at $19/month for advanced features like forecasting, Xero/QuickBooks integration, and unlimited users.

 A universal Python wrapper that intercepts LLM API responses and extracts usage information for comprehensive cost tracking.
 Works as a drop-in replacement for your existing LLM clients with zero code changes to your API calls.

 **🎯 Supports**: OpenAI (any OpenAI-compatible APIs -- DeepSeek, Grok, etc.), Anthropic, Google Gemini, AWS Bedrock, and LangChain.